Rai-prabhatraj/MindMeld/README.md

-# OnVarg An Online Examination Platform
+# MndMeld An Online Examination Platform

 > This platform built with the MERN stack & Redux.